nipunraj09/SQLPROJ/README.md

-Hi,this repository contains some codes for DATA analysis, visualisation and cleaning I have also added code for duplicate removal and string analysis there is addition in joins will further update tomm
+Hi,this repository contains some codes for DATA analysis, visualisation and cleaning I have also added code for duplicate removal and string analysis there is addition in joins will further update tomm ther would be addition of union and int lvl vode